John Strauss

 John Leonard Strauss (April 28, 1920 – February 14, 2011) was an American television and film composer and music editor.
 Strauss co-wrote the theme song for the NBC television series, Car 54, Where Are You?, with Nat Hiken.
 He also won a Grammy Award for his work as the producer of the soundtrack for the 1984 film, Amadeus.
 He also frequently collaborated with director Woody Allen in his films, including Take the Money and Run in 1969 and Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) in 1972.

+Biography

 Strauss was born in New York City.
 He served in the United States Army in both North Africa and France during World War II.
 He studied at Yale University with Paul Hindemith following the end of the war.

 In addition to co-writing the theme song for the TV sitcom Car 54, Where Are You?, Strauss won an Emmy Award in sound editing for his work on the 1978 television movie, The Amazing Howard Hughes.